PoslinskiNet/ember-testing-guide/README.md

 # Time travelling

-From time to time, we need to ensure that our code will behave differently depending on the actuall date context.
-With that said, for instance, our component presents date in the custom date format and we want to make sure it will work well in any given month - we need to let our test runner know that we are time travel to the given date.
+From time to time, we need to ensure that our code will behave differently depending on the actual date context.
+With that said, for instance, our component presents date in the custom date format and we want to make sure it will work well in any given month - we need to let our test runner know that we are time traveling to the given date.
 How to do it?
-We can use a proper add-on that wraps Timecop library:
+We can use a proper add-on that wraps **Timecop** library:

 ```
 ember install ember-cli-timecop
 ```

-More info how to use it you can find here: https://github.com/jamesarosen/Timecop.js
+More info on how to use it can be found here: https://github.com/jamesarosen/Timecop.js

 You may also consider alternative: https://github.com/Ticketfly/ember-mockdate-shim